Tic/Tac

 • SWOP: 300%

-I haven’t found much information on inkjet devices or copiers but in general these systems seem to be able to handle values between 300 and 350%.
+I haven’t found much information on inkjet devices or copiers but in general, these systems seem to be able to handle values between 300 and 350%.

-How to avoid exceeding total ink coverage
+How to avoid exceeding total area coverage

 One error that is frequently made is to use the ‘registration’ color for design objects.
 Since registration equals 100% of each separation, the total ink coverage is always exceeded when this color is used.
 Never use ‘Registration’ for design elements.

-Another easy way to cause TIC related issues is the inappropriate use of overprint.
+Another easy way to cause TIC-related issues is the inappropriate use of overprint.

 How to check total ink coverage

-InDesign has a Total Ink Coverage indicator in the Separations Preview window.
+Adobe InDesign has a Total Ink Coverage indicator in the Separations Preview window.

 More information